microsoft/WhatTheHack/044-DevOpswithGithubActions/Coach/Solution/Challenge 01/Solution01.md

 **Reference 2 : Connecting to Azure**

 Service Principal is used to Authenticate and perform task on Azure subscription.
-Here is command line reference to create one service principal for you
+Here is command line reference to create one service principal for you.

 **Giving access to Complete Subscription**